lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     bond_style harmonic
     angle_style harmonic

-..  container:: justify

 There are several differences with the previous input files used in this tutorial.
 From now on, the system will combine water and silica, and therefore two force fields are combined: Vashishta for SiO, and lj/cut/tip4p/long for TIP4P water model (here the TIP4P/2005 model is used :cite:`abascal2005general`).
 Combining the two force fields is done using the *hybrid/overlay* pair style.

 .. admonition:: About hybrid and hybrid/overlay pair style
     :class: info